-People are currently dissatisfied with the range of food options in the area, this ranges from a lack of cafes and restaurants to the lack of a nearby supermarket for weekly shopping.
+People are currently dissatisfied with the range of food options in the area, this ranges from a lack of cafes and restaurants up to not having a supermarket for large weekly shops.

-Newham's population is very diverse and people would like to be able to access specialist food products found in Asian or Eastern European diets.
+Newham's population is very diverse, people would like to be able to access specialist food products found in Asian or Eastern European diets.
 People currently have to travel to Stratford for specialist foods.